 - New pictures uploaded,

-- New message posted to the forum,
+- A new message was posted to the forum,

 - Someone celebrating their birthday.